 Managerial and worker power both determine and are determined by the composition of donors.
-If a non-profit reaches the stage where it can generate a steady stream of donations based entirely on the desire for eternal fame, or on the desire to fund workers, then it will be relatively free to follow its own objectives without interference from donor wishes.
-However, if donors are primarily involved altruists, then the wishes of donors will tend to be quite important in the decisions of non-profits.
-The independence of some universities and art museums probably has as much to do with their ability to raise donations motivated entirely by a desire for fame, as by their endowments themselves.
+If a nonprofit reaches the stage where it can generate a steady stream of donations based entirely on the desire for eternal fame or on the desire to fund workers, then it will be relatively free to follow its own objectives without interference from donor wishes.
+However, if donors are primarily involved altruists, then the wishes of donors will tend to be quite important in the decisions of nonprofits.
+The independence of some universities and art museums probably has as much to do with their ability to raise donations, motivated entirely by a desire for fame, as by their endowments themselves.

 Changes in B-the extent to which workers care about the nature of the product-will impact the choice of X only through the wage.
-As such, changes in B will increase to firm income if X>0 and if σ is high.
-Thus, the more that the firm favors workers, increases in the strength of workers' tastes will lead to decreases in the price of the wage bill and increases in the extent that workers favor workers if the firm is already catering to those workers.
+As such, changes in B will increase the organization's income if X > 0 and if σ is high.
+Thus, the more that the organization favors workers, increases in the strength of workers' tastes will lead to decreases in the price of the wage bill and to increases to the extent that workers favor workers if the organization is already catering to those workers.

 Finally, changes in K and P have two effects.
-First, an increase in P or a decrease in K raises the income available to the firm.
-This effect will tend to make the firm increase the value of X. Second, an increase in P or a decrease in K decreases the cost of output-this will tend to make it more attractive for the manager to increase output and this will increase the desire for more cash.
-This will increase the importance of donors.
-Of course, if we get to the point where P>K, then the manager will increase output purely for the sake of making money.
+First, an increase in P or a decrease in K raises the income available to the organization.
+This effect will tend to make the organization increase the value of X. Second, an increase in P or a decrease in K lowers the cost of output-this will tend to make it more attractive for the manager to increase output and this will increase the desire for more cash, thus the importance of donors.
+Of course, if we get to the point where P > K, then the manager will increase output purely for the sake of making money.